aws-samples/amazon-connect-migration-utilities/README.md

 Definitions:

-- export - the script is able to read from a source Connect instance and export the definition in the CloudFormation template
+- exports - the script is able to read from a source Connect instance and export the definition in the CloudFormation template
 - mappings - the script is able to read from a manifest file created by ```create-source-manifest-file.py``` and map the resource to the corresponding source resource.
-- associate - Referenced resource is associated with the Connect instance.
+- associations - Referenced resource is associated with the Connect instance.
 But it has to already exist.

 ## Security